port-labs/port-docs/docs/guides-and-tutorials/manage-resources-using-k8s-crds.md

 - Platform engineers will be able to query the data and get insights about the usage of the CRDs and Kubernetes resources.
 - Platform engineers will be able to serve any CRDs to developers in a self-service manner.

-In this guide, we will deploy Port's [Kubernetes Exporter](/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md) to export Kubernetes CRDs to Port as <PortTooltip id="blueprint">blueprints</PortTooltip> and the relevant <PortTooltip id="action">actions</PortTooltip> to create, update and delete those resources and listen to changes in those resources and reflect them in Port's UI without the need of creating a mapping and blueprints upfront.
+In this guide, we will deploy Port's [Kubernetes Exporter](/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md) to export Kubernetes CRDs to Port as <PortTooltip id="blueprint">blueprints</PortTooltip> and <PortTooltip id="action">actions</PortTooltip> to create, update and delete those resources.
+Also, the K8S exporter will listen to changes in all of the custom resources and reflect them in Port's UI.

 <img src='/img/guides/visualizeCRDs.svg' width='100%' border='1px' />